rkday/rkd.me.uk/posts/2019-11-03-why-does-bind-to-a-sock-raw-return-eaddrnotavail-in-freebsd-but-not-linux.md

 `truss` (which is basically `strace` for FreeBSD) showed the underlying error:

 ```
-  756: socket(PF_INET,SOCK_RAW,IPPROTO_UDP)  = 7 (0x7)
+socket(PF_INET,SOCK_RAW,IPPROTO_UDP)  = 7 (0x7)
-  756: bind(7,{ AF_INET 127.0.0.1:14000 },16)  ERR#49 'Can't assign requested address'
+bind(7,{ AF_INET 127.0.0.1:14000 },16)  ERR#49 'Can't assign requested address'
 ```

 127.0.0.1 definitely exists, so what's the problem?
 Turns out it was the port - when binding a raw socket, you're doing so at the IP level rather than the transport level, so the port is meaningless.
-It looks like on FreeBSD, as opposed to Linux, supplying a port here is atively forbidden.
+It looks like on FreeBSD, as opposed to Linux, supplying a port here is actively forbidden.

 The [Linux IP manual page](http://man7.org/linux/man-pages/man7/ip.7.html) comes closest to suggesting this, when it says "Note that the raw IPv4 protocol as such has no concept of a port, they are implemented only by higher protocols like tcp(7) and udp(7)", but the FreeBSD docs on [ip](https://www.freebsd.org/cgi/man.cgi?query=ip&apropos=0&sektion=4&manpath=FreeBSD+11.2-RELEASE&arch=default&format=html), [inet](https://www.freebsd.org/cgi/man.cgi?query=inet&apropos=0&sektion=4&manpath=FreeBSD+11.2-RELEASE&arch=default&format=html) and [bind](https://www.freebsd.org/cgi/man.cgi?query=bind&apropos=0&sektion=2&manpath=FreeBSD+11.2-RELEASE&arch=default&format=html) don't mention this or that `EADDRNOTAVAIL` might be caused by this.